LT-Intro-To-AI-SY2425/a6-creating-predictive-models-TMerkel47/part1-linear-regression/part1_writeup.md

 ## Questions to answer

 1. What is the r squared value?
 What does this say about this linear regression model?
+The r squared value is the coefficient of determination and it basically helps us understand the accuracy of the model.
 2. According to your model, what is the predicted systolic blood pressure for a person who is 42 years old?
+136.52043597
 3. How accurate do you think this model's predictions are?
 Do you think this model is accurate enough to reliably predict someone's blood pressure based on their age?
 Why or why not?
 And if not, what could improve the model?
+Probably not too accurate since it is only predicting based off someones age.
+If there were more variables like other health issues then it would likely be more accurate.